-April is Jazz Appreciation Month, and Jazz Fest starts at the end of the month.
-But April 12-15 is the 35th annual French Quarter Fest, a three-day celebration with more than 20 stages throughout the Quarter featuring local music of every genre from jazz and R&B, to New Orleans funk, brass bands, gospel, Zydeco, and cabaret.
+April is Jazz Appreciation Monthopens a new window, and Jazz Festopens a new window starts at the end of the month.
+But April 12-15 is the 35th annual French Quarter Festopens a new window, a three-day celebration with more than 20 stages throughout the Quarter featuring local music of every genre from jazz and R&B, to New Orleans funk, brass bands, gospel, Zydeco, and cabaret.

 The French Quarter Festival was first produced in 1984 as a way to bring residents back to the Quarter, following the World’s Fair and extensive sidewalk repairs in the French Quarter.

-Jazz originated in New Orleans, but who actually invented jazz is up for much debate: Some say Buddy Bolden invented jazz when he started his first band in 1905.
-Some say jazz was invented with the recording of the first jazz record, which included "Dixie Jass Band One Step" and "Livery Stable Blues" by the Nick LaRocca's Original Dixieland Jazz Band in 1917.
+Jazz originated in New Orleansopens a new window, but who actually invented jazz is up for much debate: Some say Buddy Bolden invented jazz when he started his first band in 1905.
+Some say jazz was invented with the recording of the first jazz record, which included "Dixie Jass Band One Step"opens a new window and "Livery Stable Blues"opens a new window by the Nick LaRocca's Original Dixieland Jazz Band in 1917.
 Famously, Ferdinand "Jelly Roll" Morton said, "It is evidently known, beyond contradiction, that New Orleans is the cradle of Jazz, and I myself happen to be the inventor in the year 1902."

 Most agree, however, that jazz emerged out of New Orleans's rich cultural milieu and music's important role in the city's day-to-day life and celebrations.
 By the late 1800s the city was home to not only the French, Spanish, and African cultures of the colonial period but also European, Caribbean, Latin American, and Asian immigrants.
 From carnival, debutante balls, and riverboat excursions to benevolent association parades, church dedications, jitney or taxi dances, and funerals, music was an integral and omnipresent part of the city's culture.